 As animals become larger and more active, ventilation and gas exchange systems become essential to supply oxygen to, and remove carbon dioxide from, their bodies.
 Ventilation and gas exchange systems in mammals, bony fish and insects are used as examples of the properties and functions of exchange surfaces in animals.

-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the need for specialised exchange surfaces To include surface area to volume ratio (SA:V), metabolic activity, single-celled and multicellular organisms. $Ratio = \frac{Surface\ Area}{Volume}$ M0.1, M0.3, M0.4, M1.1, M2.1, M4.1 HSW1, HSW3, HSW5, HSW8 (b) the features of an efficient exchange surface To include, • increased surface area - root hair cells • thin layer - alveoli good blood supply/ventilation to maintain gradient - gills/alveolus. (c) the structures and functions of the components of the mammalian gaseous exchange system To include the distribution and functions of cartilage, ciliated epithelium, goblet cells, smooth muscle and elastic fibres in the trachea, bronchi, bronchioles and alveoli.
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the need for specialised exchange surfaces To include surface area to volume ratio (SA:V), metabolic activity, single-celled and multicellular organisms. ratio = $\frac{\text{surface area}}{\text{volume}}$ M0.1, M0.3, M0.4, M1.1, M2.1, M4.1 HSW1, HSW3, HSW5, HSW8 (b) the features of an efficient exchange surface To include: increased surface area - root hair cells • thin layer - alveoli good blood supply/ventilation to maintain gradient - gills/alveolus. (c) the structures and functions of the components of the mammalian gaseous exchange system To include the distribution and functions of cartilage, ciliated epithelium, goblet cells, smooth muscle and elastic fibres in the trachea, bronchi, bronchioles and alveoli.
 PAG1 HSW8 (d) the mechanism of ventilation in mammals To include the function of the rib cage, intercostal muscles (internal and external) and diaphragm.
+HSW8

-(e) the relationship between vital capacity, tidal To include analysis and interpretation of primary and secondary data e.g. from a data logger or volume, breathing rate and oxygen uptake spirometer.
-M0.1, M0.2, M0.4, M1.3 PAG10 HSW2, HSW3, HSW4, HSW5, HSW6 (f) the mechanisms of ventilation and gas exchange To include: in bony fish and insects bony fish - changes in volume of the buccal cavity and the functions of the operculum, gill filaments and gill lamellae (gill plates); countercurrent flow insects - spiracles, trachea, thoracic and abdominal movement to change body volume, exchange with tracheal fluid.
-HSW8 (g) the dissection, examination and drawing of the PAG2 gaseous exchange system of a bony fish and/or HSW4 insect trachea (h) the examination of microscope slides to show the PAG1 histology of exchange surfaces.
-HSW4

-3.1.2 Transport in animals

-As animals become larger and more active, transport systems become essential to supply nutrients to, and remove waste from, individual cells.

-Controlling the supply of nutrients and removal of waste requires the coordinated activity of the heart and circulatory system.

-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the need for transport systems in multicellular animals To include an appreciation of size, metabolic rate and surface area to volume ratio (SA:V).
-M0.1, M0.3, M0.4, M1.1, M2.1, M4.1 HSW1, HSW3, HSW5, HSW8 (b) the different types of circulatory systems To include single, double, open and closed circulatory systems in insects, fish and mammals. (c) the structure and functions of arteries, arterioles, capillaries, venules and veins To include the distribution of different tissues within the vessel walls.
-PAG2
+HSW2, HSW3, HSW4, HSW5, HSW6 (f) the mechanisms of ventilation and gas exchange To include: in bony fish and insects bony fish - changes in volume of the buccal cavity and the functions of the operculum, gill filaments and gill lamellae (gill plates); countercurrent flow insects - spiracles, trachea, thoracic and abdominal movement to change body volume, exchange with tracheal fluid.
+HSW8 (g) the dissection, examination and drawing of the gaseous exchange system of a bony fish and/or insect trachea PAG2 HSW4 (h) the examination of microscope slides to show the histology of exchange surfaces.
+PAG1 HSW4 3.1.2 2 Transport in animals syste nimals become larger and more active, transport ems become essential to supply nutrients to, and ove waste from, individual cells.
+Controlling the supply of nutrients and removal of waste requires the coordinated activity of the heart and circulatory system. syste ems become essential to supply nutrients to, and waste requires the coordinated activity of the heart syste ems become essential to supply nutrients to, and ove waste from, individual cells. waste requires the coordinated activity of the heart and circulatory system. syste ems become essential to supply nutrients to, and ove waste from, individual cells.
+Learning outcomes Learners should be able to demonstrate and waste requires the coordinated activity of the heart and circulatory system. syste remo ems become essential to supply nutrients to, and ove waste from, individual cells.
+Learning outcomes Learners should be able to demonstrate and apply their knowledge and understanding of: the need for transport systems in multicellular waste requires the coordinated activity of the heart and circulatory system.
+Additional guidance To include an appreciation of size, metabolic rate syste remo ems become essential to supply nutrients to, and ove waste from, individual cells.
+Learning outcomes Learners should be able to demonstrate and apply their knowledge and understanding of: the need for transport systems in multicellular waste requires the coordinated activity of the heart and circulatory system.
+Additional guidance To include an appreciation of size, metabolic rate and surface area to volume ratio (SA:V).
+M0.1, M0.3, M0.4, M1.1, M2.1, M4.1 and secondary data e.g. from a data logger or spirometer.

+(e) the relationship between vital capacity, tidal volume, breathing rate and oxygen uptake

+To include analysis and interpretation of primary

+M0.1, M0.2, M0.4, M1.3